European shares ease back after rollercoaster week

 * Indexes up: Dow 0.26 pct, S&P 0.41 pct, Nasdaq 0.42 pct (Updates to close of U.S. market)

-LONDON, Aug 28 European shares eased on Friday, having already recouped all their losses from a bruising eight percent drop earlier this week, with markets cooling off despite hopes for more help from central banks.
+LONDON, Aug 28 European equities eased back on Friday, having already recouped all their losses from a bruising 8 percent correction earlier this week, with markets cooling off slightly despite hopes for more easy central bank policy.

-The pan-European FTSEurofirst 300 index slipped 0.3 percent.
-The index was broadly flat on the week but still down nearly 10 percent in August and at risk of its worst monthly loss in four years.

-The euro zone's blue-chip Euro STOXX 50 index fell 0.1 percent while Germany's DAX weakened 0.3 percent, with the DAX some 16 percent below a record high reached in April.

-Fears of a slowdown in global economic growth, which intensified after China devalued its currency this month, sparked big price swings across equities, currencies and commodities this week.
+Fears of a slowdown in global economic growth have sparked big price swings across equities, currencies and commodities this week.
+These fears have yet to leave the market, traders and strategists said, even if loose monetary policy is expected to support stock prices.

-Worries over China have led to expectations that the U.S. will not raise interest rates next month.
-This caused markets to rebound this week, but traders said the underlying concerns about a weaker economic outlook had not completely dissipated.

 "The problems have not gone away...The movement of currencies is still bubbling away underneath," said Paul Chesterton, a trader at brokerage Peregrine & Black.
 "It's a little bit of a reality check after the strong recovery."